 * Several interactive water features (floating granite water sphere and a raised interactive simulated tide pool)

-The playground is open from 6:00am-10:00pm daily.
+The playground is a Free Public Playground – No Fees unless renting the playground for parties or events, and is open from 6:00am-10:00pm daily.
 For information on utilizing the playground for a party or event, contact the San Clemente Recreation office at (949) 361-8264.
 Click on Park Rental Policies to obtain the Park Rental Policies and Application.